Radu22/MTE/README.md

 - Add some exams with the subject corresponding with the added professor
 - Add at least one student corresponding with the added exams
 - Add grades with the professor information

+	The application is also hosted locally on IIS